sybilhoangRG/support.balsamiq.com/content/ui101/controls/dropdown.md

 According to the U.S. Web Design Standards, the [optimal number of items in a dropdown menu is between **seven and 15**](https://standards.usa.gov/components/form-controls/#dropdown).
 It suggests using [radio buttons or checkboxes](../radio-checkbox/) for shorter lists.

 An exception is when the list is familiar so that users can expect to know the contents before opening it, such as days or months of the year, states/provinces, or countries.
-"For example, if you have an option menu labelled 'Month:' with the item 'January' selected, the user might reasonably infer that the menu contains the 12 months of the year without having to look." ([GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/drop-down-lists.html.en))
+The [GNOME Human Interface Guidelines](https://developer.gnome.org/hig/stable/drop-down-lists.html.en) use the following example: "if you have an option menu labelled 'Month:' with the item 'January' selected, the user might reasonably infer that the menu contains the 12 months of the year without having to look."

 ---